zbeislerOSI/OCS-Docs/Documentation/DataViews/DefineaDataView/Consolidate_Data_Fields.md

 ---

 # Consolidate data fields
 Data views containing streams that refer to the same property by different names will return a null value for both.
+This typically arises from a stream used in a data view having an identical property named slightly differently than the corresponding property in the data view, such as "Temperature" vs "AmbientTemperature".

-When semantically identicial fields are incorrectly designated as separate fields in the data view, consolidate data fields to remedy this undesirable condition.
+When identicial fields are incorrectly designated as separate fields in the data view, consolidate the data fields from the relevant streams to remedy this undesirable condition.
+See [Consolidate data fields](xref:DataViewsQuickStartDefine#Consolidate data fields) for details.

-The Gen2 Weather streams in the above data view have renamed the "Temperature" property to "AmbientTemperature."
-Consolidate the "Temperature" and "AmbientTemperature" data fields to alleviate this condition.

-Find the `Field` associated with "AmbientTemperature".
-To the `Field`'s `.Keys` array, add "Temperature":